zomops/CWP/README.md

 Objective:
 ```
 Create webpages using HTML, CSS, and JS!
-Anyone can contribute as long as it stays appropriate.
+Anyone can contribute anything as long as it stays appropriate.
 (No swearing, No sexual content, No racist/sexist content, etc.)
 Rules:
 1. Once you created your page, add a link on `index.html` linking to your page.
 Ex: `<a href=/CWP/helloworld.html>Hello World Page</a>`